EleutherAI/elk/README.md

 ## Caching

 The hidden states resulting from `elk elicit` are cached as a HuggingFace dataset to avoid having to recompute them every time we want to train a probe.
-The cache is stored in the  `~/.cache/elk/{md5_hash_of_cli_args}`.
+The cache is stored in the same place as all other HuggingFace datasets, which is usually `~/.cache/huggingface/datasets`.

 ## Other commands